msmock/IUA-rough-and-ready/README.md

 Server and a Resource Server, all JavaScript from scratch with mininal dependencies for educational and testing purposes.

+The project uses public and private keys in pem format for signing and signature validation.
+To run the apps these certifcates must be generated and stored to folder keys.

 To test copy the code and run npm install to resolve the dependencies.
 Then run your terminal and:
 - node client,